markmo/activityrecog/codebook.md

     activity
         Identifies the type of activity performed.
 Valid values are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

-The following columns are all numeric and have the same definitions before being averaged as in the tidy data set.
+The following columns are all numeric and are derived from the same features as in the tidy data set.

     t.body.acc.mean.x
     t.body.acc.mean.y